Port

 Walk through the gate to the Museum of Moroccan Handicrafts.
 Various handicrafts are on display here, including embroidery, woodwork, and woolen garments.

-You will also see the outside of the Royal Palace of Tetouan, renowned for its wide esplanade, Arab-Islamic architecture, and its magnificently decorated gate.
+You will also see the outside of the Royal Palace of Tetouan, during a brief photo stop, renowned for its wide esplanade, Arab-Islamic architecture, and its magnificently decorated gate.

 Savor Moroccan tea and fresh pastries in the heart of the medina before you return to the coach and head back to the port at Tangier.